flowcate/deephub-advanced-setup/README.md

 | :point_up: | We only support the operation of a DeepHub docker image in the native version for a CPU.
 On Windows and Linux this is typically the Intel x86_64 version, same for Intel-based macOS devices.
 In case you have a new ARM-based macOS device, the native ARM docker image should be pulled automatically. |
 | ---------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
+| :point_up: | Please request a trial license key for testing at partners@flowcate.com or via our [contact form on our homepage](https://flowcate.com/contact-us/).

 ## Running the application for the first time